uOttawaDrone/drone-fall-2019/docs/build_log_191119.md

    * The power supply board was soldered to the battery connector.
    * Soldered the ESCs to the PSB.
    * Soldered the XT60 Connector to the cables.
-   * Soldered an LED to the PSB for power indication.
+   * Soldered an LED indicator to the PSB for power indication.
    * Taped off the PSB pads with electric tape as carbon fiber conducts electricity.
-   *
+   * Assembeld the PSB with the lowerframe
+   * Ziptied the ESCs to the arms of the

    ## Next Steps

-   * Bring a set of hex screwdrivers.
+   * Bring a set of hex screwdrivers (kit).
    * Bring your own solder.
-   * Bring longer screws to mount PSB to drone frame
+   * Bring longer screws to mount PSB to drone frame.
-   * Bring cable ties
+   * Bring cable ties.
-   * Bring lipo battery to test circuit and motors
+   * Bring lipo battery to test circuit and motors.
+   * USB mini B is needed

    ## Pictures